bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

 Hint: It looks like a function needs 1 more argument.
 ```

-The fix is very simple, so let's update the `init` function in the `Main` module:
+Fixing the error is very straightforward, so let's update the `init` function in the `Main` module to solve it:

 ```elm
 -- web/elm/Main.elm